SeaMonster-Studios/shopify-rescript-build-system/README.md

 > `yarn build`

+And then right-click on `index.prod.js` in Prepros and click `process file` while the `watch` script is running.

 ## Mounting Points (Not an SPA)

 This is not meant to be an SPA.
 As such it's setup for multiple mount points.
 In `Index.re` you will find a `mounts` type which you provide the root id of where to mount it as well as the root component/node to mount.
 So, when you need to setup a new mount point just add it to the `mounts` array.
 Each mount point will be mounted via a React Portal so that if you have shared context or state across component it will be maintained.